SNAP Benefits in North Dakota: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it as a special debit card just for your food assistance funds.
-It holds your monthly allowance securely until you are ready to use it.
+Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
+Think of it like a debit card, but specifically for your food assistance funds.
+It's the tool you'll use to purchase groceries at authorized stores.

-Using your EBT card is simple and works just like a regular debit card.
-At checkout, you will swipe or insert your card into the card reader and enter your Personal Identification Number (PIN) to complete the purchase.
+Using your EBT card is simple.
+At checkout, you'll swipe or insert your card into the point-of-sale (POS) machine and enter your Personal Identification Number (PIN).
+The process is nearly identical to using a regular debit card for a purchase.

 What Can You Buy with SNAP Benefits?